nataly-novak/babel-bot/README.md

 /break initializes the break timer.
 Bed emoji allows you to join the break Zzz emoji starts the break.

-/invite prints KOAI invite link.
-Print /invite koa to get KOA invitation
+/invite prints invite link.
+Add whatever links you want.

 /coin flips a coin for you